Paul Ramirez Jonas: Eternal Flame (2020)

 ‘Eternal Flame’ was a monument in the form of a communal grill and imagined cooking culture as both a symbolic and real eternal flame – there is always a lit cooking fire somewhere on this globe.
 The work honored the role of cuisine and cooking in cultural cohesion and expression among communities and identities, even when individuals and families relocate locally, nationally or internationally.
 ‘Eternal Flame’ was designed to recognize the importance of dialogue and exchange.
 With this in mind, the artist produced a video featuring local chefs preparing recipes and relating stories on each dish’s significance and stating what the eternal flame meant to them.
 Ramírez Jonas imagines cooking culture as a symbolic eternal flame, enduring in communities for generations, over vast distances.
 The 5 grills within ‘Eternal Flame’ grills were open for public use during the Park’s open hours, which are every day from 9am to sunset.
 There was no reservation system, instead the grills were available on a first-come, first-served basis.

 Key to the City (2022)

-One to one, one at a time, all of the time, thousands of keys will be bestowed by thousands of people on thousands of citizens for thousands of reasons that deserve to be recognized.
-Keys to cities are traditionally given by a City Council or Mayor to a hero or dignitary, symbolizing that they can have free entrance to the city.
-This new Key to the City belongs to us, and is awarded among ourselves.
-We will give each other the key to our city for private reasons that exist outside of history.
-Instead of being acknowledged for sitting in the Houses of Parliament, we are awarded the key for working hard on a school project.
-Instead of receiving an honour for running a large business, we receive the key because of the kindness we showed at the hospital.
-And with this new key, we gain an opportunity to step back and reflect on common space in the city.
-For not only does the key open up specific sites, but it can also make us aware that the city is a series of spaces that are locked or unlocked.
+In 2022, Ramírez Jonas built on his Key to the City project from 2010, allowing anyone to award the "key to the city" to anyone else, without vetting.